Government Communications Security Bureau: Illegal spying

 Shortly before Fletcher was appointed, the GCSB was found to have illegally spied on Kim Dotcom, a German national but New Zealand resident.
-By law the agency cannot spy on New Zealand residents.
+By law, the agency cannot spy on New Zealand residents.
 The GCSB admitted that Hugh Wolfensohn, acting director at the time, knew the organisation was spying on Dotcom.
 It is believed Mr Wolfensohn was placed on "gardening leave" after it became clear the GCSB had made a mistake in spying on Dotcom.
 In December, the High Court of New Zealand ruled Kim Dotcom could sue the GCSB for damages.
-The attorney-general appealed the ruling, but was unsuccessful.
-In March 2013, the NZ Herald reported that Wolfensohn "no longer works for the GCSB intelligence agency as it braces for fresh exposure of its failings".
+The attorney-general appealed the ruling but was unsuccessful.
+In March 2013, The New Zealand Herald reported that Wolfensohn "no longer works for the GCSB intelligence agency as it braces for fresh exposure of its failings".

 Kitteridge report

-As a result of the Dotcom saga, a review into the bureau's compliance with legislation and its internal systems and processes was conducted by Cabinet Secretary Rebecca Kitteridge.
+As a result of the Dotcom saga, a review of the bureau's compliance with legislation and its internal systems and processes was conducted by Cabinet Secretary Rebecca Kitteridge.
 In April 2013, Kitteridge's report was leaked to the media.
 It contradicted GCSB head Ian Fletcher's comments that the bureau had not unlawfully spied on anyone other than Dotcom showing that the GCSB may have unlawfully spied on up to 85 people between April 2003 and September 2012.

 Fairfax reported "The review noted a series of failings had led to the illegal spying, including under-resourcing and a lack of legal staff."
 It found "the GCSB structure was overly complex and top heavy, while staff who performed poorly were tolerated, rather than dismissed or disciplined, so they would not pose a security risk upon leaving the bureau."
 The Green Party asked police to investigate the illegal spying.

 Kitteridge also said she had trouble accessing a number of "basic files".
 Prime Minister John Key said there was no "cover-up", and the files were probably either misfiled or never existed in the first place.